algorandfoundation/algokit-utils-ts/docs/capabilities/app.md

     - `decodeError: Error` - If there was a decoding error the above 2 values will be `undefined` and this will have the error
 - Update and create calls extend [`SendAppUpdateTransactionResult`](../code/modules/types_transaction.md#sendappupdatetransactionresult), which has:
   - `compiledApproval: CompiledTeal | undefined` - The compilation result of approval, if approval program was supplied as a string and thus compiled by algod
-  - `compiledClear: CompiledTeal | undefined` - The compilation result of approval, if clear state program was supplied as a string and thus compiled by algod
+  - `compiledClear: CompiledTeal | undefined` - The compilation result of clear state, if clear state program was supplied as a string and thus compiled by algod
 - Create calls extend [`SendAppCreateTransactionResult`](../code/modules/types_transaction.md#sendappcreatetransactionresult), which has:
   - `appId: bigint` - The id of the created app
   - `appAddress: string` - The Algorand address of the account associated with the app